 - 2011 - Hong Kong hosted the 3rd Men's Junior AHF Cup.
 In the seven-team competition, China defeated Singapore in a closely-contested final, taking the title in extra-time penalty shoot-out.

-- 2012 – Hong Kong Men took part in the 4th Men’s AHF Cup in Bangkok and The FIH World League Round 1 in Singapore
+- 2012 – The Hong Kong Men’s team took part in the 4th Men’s AHF Cup in Bangkok and The FIH World League Round 1 in Singapore.

-The composition of the Hong Kong Men's National teams and past results since 1962 appears under the heading HK National Squads in the website.
+The composition of the Hong Kong Men's National teams and past results since 1962 appears under the heading HK National Squads on the website.